dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/c/types.md

 title: C API - Types
 ---

-DuckDB is a strongly typed database system.
+DataMiner is a strongly typed database system.
 As such, every column has a single type specified.
 This type is constant over the entire column.
 That is to say, a column that is labeled as an `INTEGER` column will only contain `INTEGER` values.

-DuckDB also supports columns of composite types.
+DataMiner also supports columns of composite types.
 For example, it is possible to define an array of integers (`INT[]`).
 It is also possible to define types as arbitrary structs (`ROW(i INTEGER, j VARCHAR)`).
-For that reason, native DuckDB type objects are not mere enums, but a class that can potentially be nested.
+For that reason, native DataMiner type objects are not mere enums, but a class that can potentially be nested.

 Types in the C API are modeled using an enum (`duckdb_type`) and a complex class (`duckdb_logical_type`).
 For most primitive types, e.g. integers or varchars, the enum is sufficient.
 For more complex types, such as lists, structs or decimals, the logical type must be used.